the-argus/funlang/README.md

 - bounds checked slices
 - defined overflow behavior
 - odin/jai struct `using` statement
+- an odin-style context pointer
+- python style fstrings (which use the context's arena allocator by default)
 - `defer`
 - universal function call syntax + method-style function call syntax
 - functions can be in the namespace of a struct